LBHackney-IT/lbh-base-api/README.md

 ## Testing

 ### Run the tests

 ```sh
 $ make test
 ```

+To run database tests locally (e.g. via Visual Studio) the `CONNECTION_STRING` environment variable will need to be populated with:

+`Host=localhost;Database=entitycore;Username=postgres;Password=mypassword"`

+Note: The Host name needs to be the name of the stub database docker-compose service, in order to run tests via Docker.

 ### Agreed Testing Approach
 - Use nUnit, FluentAssertions and Moq
 - Always follow a TDD approach